-After one hundred days of travel, Candide and Cacambo have lost the majority of their sheep (100, to be exact) and riches.
+After one hundred days of travel, Candide and Cacambo have lost the majority of their sheep (one hundred, to be exact) and riches.
 Nevertheless, the two remaining sheep carry more jewels than they could ever need.

 The men encounter a destitute slave in the road, who reveals that his master’s name is Vanderdendur (keep that in mind for two minutes or so).
 His horrid state makes Candide renounce Optimism.